Research & Blog

 The hidden costs of poor AI quality aren't hidden anymore.

 They're showing up in courtrooms, earnings reports, and customer reviews.
-The question isn't whether you need AI quality control—it's whether you'll implement it before or after a crisis.
+The question isn't whether you need AI quality control.
+It's whether you'll implement it before or after a crisis.

 As AI becomes more powerful and pervasive, the stakes only get higher.